Eugen Indjic: Biography

 While in Harvard, he also took private lessons at the Juilliard School with Mieczysław Munz and Rosina Lhévinne’s apprentice Lee Thompson.

 In 1968, he met Arthur Rubinstein, who remained a friend and mentor until his death, calling Indjic "a world-class pianist of rare musical and artistic perfection".

-He studied composition with Nadia Boulanger in Paris and then definitely settled in France in 1972 after marrying Odile Rabaud, granddaughter of the French composer Henri Rabaud, who succeeded Fauré as director of the Paris Conservatory, and coincidentally in 1919 the first French conductor of the Boston Symphony.
+Indjic studied composition with Nadia Boulanger in Paris and then definitely settled in France in 1972 after marrying Odile Rabaud, granddaughter of the French composer Henri Rabaud, who succeeded Fauré as director of the Paris Conservatory, and coincidentally in 1919 the first French conductor of the Boston Symphony.